Aleksandar Radovanović

-Club career
+Career

 Mačva Šabac

 Born in Šabac, Radovanović started his career with local club Mačva, where he passed youth categories.
 He joined the first team of the club in the 2010–11, making 6 appearances in the Serbian League West.
 During the next season, Radovanović made 23 league appearances as a bonus player, and also scored his first senior goal for Mačva.
 After he overgrown youth selection, Radovanović continued playing with the first team, and during the 2012–13 Serbian League West season he was used four times on the field.
 As in each of two previous seasons, Radovanović also scored once in the 2013–14 season, during the 7 fixture match against Rudar Kostolac.
 After the club promoted in the Serbian First League in summer 2014, Radovanović started new season as a first choice centre-back, but missed some matches due to injury he earned in the 12 fixture match against Kolubara.
 He collected 23 league matches until the end of 2014–15 season.
 In summer 2015, he left the club.